HAS-Tools-2023/Course-Materials23/Assignments/Week1_Section0.1_GitHub.md

 ## Assignment 1: First Forecast
 This week you will generate your first streamflow forecast.
 The rules for this forecast are simple you will use only Excel to generate your forecasts and the most complicated mathematical operation you can do is take an average.
 You should make your forecast by simply looking at the historical streamflow and making your best guess of what you think it will be in the future based on whatever logic you want (no fancy calculations!).
 Don't worry we will get more sophisticated from here, but this week we start basic.

-#### 1. Download the stream gauge observations to your homework repo
+#### 1. Look at the stream gauge observations for the Verde River to make your first forecast.
  The USGS NWIS website has all of the USGS maintained observation sites in the country.
-Go to the USGS website [https://waterdata.usgs.gov/nwis/dv/?site_no=09506000&agency_cd=USGS&amp;referred_module=sw] and download the daily streamflow data for station  *09506000 Verde River Near Camp Verde* using the following parameters:
+Go to the USGS website [https://waterdata.usgs.gov/nwis/dv/?site_no=09506000&agency_cd=USGS&amp;referred_module=sw] and look at the streamflow values for the *Verde River Near Camp Verde (Gauge # 09506000)*.

+ - You can make your forecast just by looking at the values or if you want to be a little more scientific about it you can download the data and do some calculations.
+If you want to download it see the instructions in step 2

+ -You need to make two forecasts all of which should be expressed as average daily flow in cfs (1) flow next week, (2) flow two weeks from now.

+### Optionsal Step 2.
+Download the data and do some analysis to come up with your forecast
+ - To download the daily streamflow data you can use the following parameters:
    - Daily Data
    - Parameter 00060 Discharge (mean)
    - Start date = 1989-01-01